gratalicde11957/gratalicde/README.md

-Lionel Messi holds the record for the most FIFA Ballon d'Or awards, winning the prestigious accolade six times as of 2019.
+Diego Maradona's "Goal of the Century" against England in the 1986 World Cup was voted the FIFA Goal of the Century in 2002.